Financial-Times/origami/README.md

 </div>
 ```

-If you are using the Build Service, or are calculating aspect ratios dynamically, you can also use a placeholder `<div>` element to apply percentage based heights [using the padding hack](https://css-tricks.com/aspect-ratio-boxes/).
+If you are using the Build Service, or are calculating aspect ratios dynamically, you can also use a placeholder element to apply a percentage based height [using the padding hack](https://css-tricks.com/aspect-ratio-boxes/).

 ```html
 <div class="o-lazy-load-placeholder">